Your Full Marathon Training Plan - 20 Weeks

 The free PureGym 20 week marathon training plan

-Our 20 week marathon training plan is targeted at first time marathon runners but also assumes you are already able to run 10km.
-If you’re not at that fitness level yet, we suggest checking out our guides to training for a 5k or running a 10k before picking up with this plan.
+The plan requires a base level of running fitness, so if you're completely new we suggest checking out our guides to training for a 5k or running a 10k before picking up with this plan.
 Likewise, a safe starting point could also be our 13 week half marathon training plan, before you immediately start on a full marathon.

 As always, don’t forget to warm up before each training session (a brisk 5 - 10 minute walk, or some dynamic stretches can do the trick here) and to cool down afterwards (ideally some static stretches to promote blood flow, reduce stiffness and boost your flexibility).

 If you're looking to supercharge your diet to help fuel your training and maximise recovery, check out our marathon training diet advice here.

 Need to work on your leg strength, functional fitness or core for your next running event?
 Why not book in a session with a Personal Trainer at PureGym?
 These can be in-person or virtual if gyms aren't open.
 From ultra trail challenges to shorter races they can put together a plan to improve your pace and help you get over the finish line.
 Or visit our online running hub for more inspiration.